 This account group covers fund-to-fund transfer and end of year short-term loans from the General Fund to other funds until they have received reimbursements and can repay the General Fund.
-The transfer of \$40,000 is made to the Food Services Fund to cover shortfalls and it is assumed transfers will continue.
+The transfer of \$40 thousand is made to the Food Services Fund to cover shortfalls.